A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 Further one-on-one consultation will be available with Satya at a significant discount off her standard consultation fee throughout the length of the training.

-Schedule: Gatherings are every other week (twice monthly) at a consistent time for each group.
-Each session is 75 minutes.
-Specific days/times will be chosen after program registration.
+Sessions are every other week (twice monthly) at a consistent time for each group.
+Each meeting is 120 minutes (2 hours).

-All participants will gain a certification in Analytical Psychology for ongoing professional development, along with 30 CEUs from The Salome Institute.
+All participants will gain a Certificate in Analytical Psychology for ongoing professional development, along with 40 CEUs from The Salome Institute.

 YOUR PRIMARY GUIDE